splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 Jaeger can't export spans
 ------------------------------------------------------

-The following warnings in your logs mean that the Java agent can't send trace data to the Smart Agent, the OTel Collector, or Splunk Cloud Platform using the Jaeger exporter:
+The following warnings in your logs mean that the Java agent can't send trace data to the OTel Collector, the Smart Agent (now deprecated), or Splunk Cloud Platform using the Jaeger exporter:

 .. code-block:: bash